schorschii/OCO-Server/docs/Packages.md

 2. Choose the following command line as installation procedure: `setup.exe /auto upgrade /showoobe None /noreboot`
 3. Choose `Reboot` as action after package installation.

+### Example: Java Installation
+Oracle provides an EXE setup for installing Java.
+This EXE contains a MSI file, which is automatically extracted into `C:\Users\%username%\AppData\LocalLow\Oracle\Java\` when starting the EXE file.
+You should use this MSI file for creating a package in OCO because of the easy uninstallation with `msiexec /x`.

 ## How To Create OS Specific Packages
 ### Creating Own DEB Packages For Linux
 - http://dbalakirev.github.io/2015/08/21/deb-pkg/